siddharthsingh5010/pdf_rag_chatbot/README.md

-# 📄 Smart ChatBot 🤖
+# 📄 Smart PDF RAG ChatBot 🤖

 This is a simple **Streamlit ChatBot** app powered by **OpenAI**, **LangChain**, **RAG (Retrieval-Augmented Generation)**, and **FAISS** for vector storage.
 The app allows users to **upload a text-based PDF document** and ask natural language questions related to the content of the uploaded file.